 Read job postings

-Make sure you also look at the requirements so you have an idea what the qualifications are and also the level of role (entry-level vs. senior management) and think about where it could fit in your career.
+Make sure you also look at the requirements so you have an idea what the qualifications are and also the level of role (entry-level vs. senior management) and think about where it could fit in your professional development plan.
 What are the educational requirements?
 If it requires further education beyond a bachelors degree, is that an option you want to keep open?
 What kinds of experiences does it require?
 Which of those can you build during your undergrad?

 Learn about others’ career paths